 - Immersive reader (A tool for simplifying the note text for easy reading.
 It also supports the speech-to-text feature)

-These are the pillars of OneNote, but along with those, you get rich text editing options.
-Some of those are:
+These are the pillars of OneNote, but you get rich text editing options:

 Headings | Checklists | Ordered lists |